eurofurence/ef-app_ios/Eurofurence/Documentation/App Re-Architecture.md

 - They make require data (inputs) in order to function, and that they may produce events (outputs) that trigger other scenes to be displayed
 - They are presentation-agnostic, such that the director can freely rearrange the scenes

 This allows parts of the app to be developed in silos, while the `Director` manages the binding of them all together.
-It allows for the rearrangement of app components, such as moving to other navigation paradaigms, while not requiring the scenes themselves to change.
+It allows for the rearrangement of app components, such as moving to other navigation paradigms, while not requiring the scenes themselves to change.

 ### Module